spacemeshos/protocol/consensus/02-deepdive.md

 The Tortoise consensus mechanism was custom-designed to suit the needs of Spacemesh.
 It has three particular properties:

-1. Consensus: all nodes to achieve consensus (on the canonical set of blocks in each layer)
+1. **Consensus:** it allows all nodes to achieve consensus (on the canonical set of blocks in each layer)
-1. Irreversibility: older history is harder to change than more recent history
+1. **Irreversibility:** older history is harder to change than more recent history
-1. Self-healing: all nodes will eventually converge and achieve consensus even if they temporarily disagree
+1. **Self-healing:** all nodes will eventually converge and achieve consensus even if they temporarily disagree

 ### Self-healing

 One nice property the Tortoise gives us is self-healing: the ability to converge, and to achieve consensus, even if nodes are in initial disagreement, such as in case of an attack upon the network, or if many nodes suddenly go offline.
-Self-healing takes time, and the exact amount of time it takes depends both upon protocol parameters (such as the properties of the beacon), as well as upon the scenario.
-Factors include how many honest nodes remain, and the best case scenario to achieve convergence is hours.
+Self-healing takes time, and the exact amount of time it takes depends upon both protocol parameters (such as the properties of the [beacon](#vrf-beacon)), as well as upon the situation when it runs (such as how many honest nodes remain).
+The best case scenario to achieve convergence is hours.
 If an attack ceases even temporarily, convergence will occur immediately.
 Even under constant attack, however, convergence will eventually occur.

 Note that, due to self-healing, the Tortoise requires at least 2/3 honest majority.
 This is because the protocol works using votes, and there must be a large enough margin between honest and dishonest votes.

+Self-healing works via a _separate byzantine agreement mechanism_ that does not depend on shared view of history, but depends, rather, on a [VRF-based beacon](#vrf-beacon).

+### Other protocols

+Blockchains based on Nakamoto-consensus, such as Bitcoin, also have this property, but it's much more difficult to achieve _without_ Proof of Work, as in the case of Spacemesh.
+This is because, in most BFT-style protocols, if the network loses consensus for even a moment, it's impossible to re-establish consensus.
+In protocols that have committees that nominate a committee for the following round, for instance, without agreement on the current committee, there's no way for the network to reach agreement on the next valid committee.

+In a PBFT-style system, such as those based on HotStuff BFT, losing consensus in this manner might mean that different participants have a different view on which transactions are confirmed.
+Self-healing ensures that this cannot happen in Spacemesh.

-- The difference between the Tortoise and a BFT-style protocol (including the ones discussed below) is that the Tortoise is capable of a more robust form of consensus: even if assumptions fail for a while, things that have been in consensus for a while remain in consensus.
+Another important difference between the Tortoise and a BFT-style protocol is that the Tortoise is capable of a more robust form of consensus: even if assumptions fail for a while, things that have been in consensus for a while remain in consensus.
 Contrast this wih a BFT-style protocol, where you cannot rely on history in such a scenario, since it can be reversed.
-- Furthermore, the Tortoise has self-healing capabilities: once conditions return to normal (i.e., assumptions are met once again), the system can fully recover.
-In a BFT-style protocol, if consensus fails once, it fails for good.

-The Tortoise is quite a robust consensus mechanism in its own right, and to be clear, Spacemesh could function with just the Tortoise.
-However, to add efficiency, we need the Hare as well.

 ## Hare